Skip to main content

 Method Namedid:web

-Status✅ Recommended — widely interoperable and suitable for institutional and organizational identifiers.
+Status✅ Recommended — widely interoperable and suitable for institutional and organisational identifiers

-Implementation NotesMUST be implemented as an Organizational Identifier.
-SHOULD be implemented using the web domain of the issuer to avoid portability challenges.
+Implementation NotesMUST be implemented as an Organisational Identifier.
+SHOULD use the issuer's own web domain to avoid portability challenges.
 Requires independent verification of domain ownership.

 did:webvh

-The did:webvh method extends the widely used did:web approach by introducing verifiable history, enabling tamper-evident tracking of identifier updates over time.
-It allows organizations to maintain a cryptographically linked log of key rotations, control changes, and migrations across domains, providing strong assurances of authenticity and continuity.
+The did:webvh method extends did:web by introducing verifiable history — enabling tamper-evident tracking of identifier updates over time.
+It allows organisations to maintain a cryptographically linked log of key rotations, control changes, and migrations across domains, providing strong assurances of authenticity and continuity.

-Within the UNTP, did:webvh is recommended for institutional and organizational identifiers where auditability, long-term trust, and accountability are required, such as Digital Identity Anchors, credential issuers, or registry maintainers.
-While it retains the accessibility of web-based publishing via HTTPS, it adds a transparent, verifiable chain of control that aligns with UNTP's principles of traceability, integrity, and transparency.
+Within UNTP, did:webvh is recommended for institutional and organisational identifiers where auditability, long-term trust, and accountability are required — such as Digital Identity Anchors, credential issuers, and registry maintainers.
+It retains the accessibility of web-based publishing via HTTPS while adding a transparent, verifiable chain of control that aligns with UNTP's principles of traceability, integrity, and transparency.

 FieldDescription